hexya-erp/hexya-addons/README.md

 Hexya ADDONS
 ==========
-Hexya is a proof of concept for a modular ERP written in go.
+Hexya is an open source ERP and a business application development framework written in Go.

 This repository contains the business modules for Hexya.